-The Balkan countries occupy a distinct and significant part of southeastern Europe, also known as the Balkan Peninsula.
+The Balkan region occupy a distinct and significant part of southeast Europe, also known as the Balkan Peninsula.
 The region takes its name from the Balkan Mountains extending between Serbia and Bulgaria’s border to the Black Sea.

 Balkan Countries Travel Tourist Expectations Vs. Local Customs

 This is a relatively undiscovered part of Europe.
 Much less visited than, for instance, the Iberian Peninsula, Italy, the British Isles, and France, the Balkan countries are somewhat of a blank spot on the map for many Western European and North American travelers.

 It’s not a stretch to state that many Westerners don’t know much about the region.
 That is, of course, except for the Balkan Wars, which devastated the area in the 1990s.
 Although decades ago, people still ask us if the Balkans is safe.

 We can tell you, yes, 100% of the Balkans area is safe.
 The war is over.